Division of Criminal Justice Services

 It is important to note that until OCA implements these sealing processes, any criminal history record provided through the DCJS Records Review process will continue to include convictions that eventually will be sealed because of Clean Slate.
 DCJS cannot seal records until receiving an order from the court to do so.

 NOTE: Records of individuals convicted of sex crimes and non-drug Class A felonies, including murder, will not be sealed.
-Police departments, sheriffs’ offices, prosecutors, the courts, and any employer permitted by to perform fingerprint-based background checks on job applicants will continue to have access to all criminal records under the law.
+Police departments, sheriffs’ offices, prosecutors, the courts, and any employer permitted by law to perform fingerprint-based background checks on job applicants will continue to have access to all criminal records under the law.

 Additional information about the Clean Slate Act >>